extrange/personal-blog/docs/blog/posts/2023-09-11-best-way-cook-beans.md

 | Carbohydrates                                       | Varied among studies, does not decrease resistant starch content |
 | Fibres                                              | Varied among studies.
 Reduces substances causing flatulence.     |

+## Notes on Sprouting

+-   Mung beans are most often used.
+-   Adding a weight on top of the sprouts, while they are growing, helps to make them [plumper].

 ## Conclusion

 Applying heat is the best way to remove heat-sensitive antinutrients, while sprouting was the best way to remove GOS and heat-stable antinutrients.